freezyh/mdblog/content/blog/test.md

 <Alert>We don't recommend using `@tailwind base` because it contains CSS resets that won't work or are not needed in HTML emails.
 Also, some resets in there use the `*` selector, which can cause issues when CSS is inlined.</Alert>

-<Alert type="info">We don't recommend using `@tailwind base` because it contains CSS resets that won't work or are not needed in HTML emails.
+<Alert type="danger">We don't recommend using `@tailwind base` because it contains CSS resets that won't work or are not needed in HTML emails.
 Also, some resets in there use the `*` selector, which can cause issues when CSS is inlined.</Alert>